intel-analytics/ipex-llm/python/llm/example/CPU/QLoRA-FineTuning/alpaca-qlora/README.md

 ### Guide to finetuning QLoRA using different models
-Make sure you fully understand the entire finetune process.
+Make sure you fully understand the entire finetune process and the model is the latest version.
 Using [Baichuan-7B](https://huggingface.co/baichuan-inc/Baichuan-7B/tree/main) as an example:
 1. Update the Tokenizer first.
 Because the base example is for llama model.
 ```bash